News & Events

 To recognize some of our many outstanding Animal Behavior majors, CISAB Undergraduate Curriculum Committee has established a new award for Excellence in Thesis Research in Animal Behavior.

-All materials (including letters from references) must be submitted by February 10, 2025 by 4 pm Eastern.
+All materials (including letters from references) must be submitted by February 10th of each year by 4 pm Eastern.

 CTRD NIH Pre-doctoral Trainees are outstanding IU graduate students whose integrative research interests focus on behavior and physiology in humans and other animals and will address key questions in three related themes: (1) Developmental contributions to reproductive behavior; (2) Origins and expression of differences among the sexes; and (3) Interactions between sex, health, and disease.
 Awards are for 12 months of stipend support and include a small allowance for research expenses and travel.
 CTRD Trainees MUST be citizens, non-citizen nationals or permanent residents of the US.